 How to Downsize for Full-Time Travel

-Do you sell everything and travel with just a suitcase?
-Do you store it somewhere for who knows how long?
-Do you ship it somewhere else– a new home base in a different country?
+Do you sell everything, keeping only what fits into your suitcase?
+Do you store everything somewhere, in a storage unit or with a trusted family friend?
+Do you ship it somewhere else– like a new home base in a different country?

-Everyone does it differently, but usually we all go through a downsizing process no matter what the final decision is.
-Unless you’re already a minimalist with a minimal amount of personal belongings, you’re likely going to have a whole heap of things that you don’t want to take with you, store for a year, or pay to move across the ocean.
+Unless you’re already a minimalist with a minimal amount of personal belongings, you’re likely going to have a whole heap of things that you don’t want to take with you, store for a year, or pay to move across the world.

 Step 1: Assess what you have